Retire in Asia with Income

 Bali for Foreigners

-If you are planning a holiday visit to Bali, tourist numbers are down, due to the recent 'unrest' and there are excellent vacation deals to be had, may we recommend a first class Balinese personal driver and tour guide?
-His name is Jero and you can learn about him at Bali-Driver.blogspot.com.
+If you are planning a holiday on the island, tourist numbers are less now than before and there are excellent Bali vacation deals to be had.
+We can also recommend a first-class Balinese driver and tour guide named Ariawan and you can learn about him and even meet his family at Bali-Driver.blogspot.com.

-Bali is still nice for a break or vacation, but in all honesty we are somewhat reluctant to recommend long stay for business or retirement in Indonesia (including Bali) for Westerners, especially Christians.
-The government in Jakarta is considering the imposition of Sharia Law (strict Muslim code, with issues of promiscuity and pornography) over the whole of Indonesia.
-For Bali particularly, this will make life difficult for the vast majority of Hindu, let alone the foreigners; especially the so-called 'promiscuous' behaviour of tourists.
-There is also increasingly anti-Western feeling, particularly towards American and Australian communities, encouraged by local Islamic extremist groups whose actions have already been felt in Bali in recent years.
+One area of concern is the Jakarta government trying to impose Sharia Law (strict Muslim moral and legal code, with bans on pornography and the so-called 'promiscuous' dress and behaviour of tourists) over the whole of Indonesia.
+For Bali particularly, this will make life more difficult for the vast majority of Hindu inhabitants, let alone foreign visitors and residents.
+There is evidence of some anti-Western feeling, particularly towards American and Australian communities, encouraged by local Islamic extremist groups whose actions have already been felt in Bali in recent years.

 Home